DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Some collections treat digital photos in the same way as physical collection
 objects.
-This can happen when the original physical material has been lost or
+This is often the case when the original physical material has been
-destroyed.
-For example small animals may be consumed in a genetic analysis.
+lost or destroyed (like when small animals are consumed in genetic analyses).
 The image then serves a valuable historical reference.
-As with physical
+As with any physical
 material, an image may later be identified as a different taxon than the
 current identification.